1r0dm480/CTF-Wr1T3uPs/CSACTF19/misc/a_game_of_apples/README.md

 	python -c 'print("\n9"*1000)' |nc 34.74.132.34 1338 |grep "CSACTF{.*"
 done
 ```
+We execute the script in bash and in seconds we have our flag;)
 ```bash
 root@1v4n:~/CTF/CSACTF19/misc/gameofapples_GRANTED# ./get_flag.sh
 Good job.
 You won.
 Here's the flag: CSACTF{0n3_4ppl3_tw0_4ppl3_thr33_4ppl3}